gatecrasher777/ytcog-dl/README.md

 # ytcog-dl (testing...)
-Command line interface (CLI) for the [ytcog innertube library](https://github.com/gatecrasher777/ytcog)
+A command line interface (CLI) for [ytcog](https://github.com/gatecrasher777/ytcog), the YouTube innertube class library for node-js.
-(Work-in-progress)

-A CLI wrapper to ytcog.
 From the command line you can:

-* Download videos from ids/urls or from search, channel or playlist results
+* Download videos from ids/urls or batch downloads from search, channel or playlist results
 * Obtain video information
-* Output a stream summary to help choose specific streams
+* Output a stream summary to help choose specific download streams
 * Save search results: videos, playlists, channels, movies
-* Save channel info and videos, playlists, related channels, or channel search results
+* Save channel information and videos, playlists, related channels, or channel search results
-* Save playlist info and videos
+* Save playlist information and videos or convert your favorite playlist to an mp3/flac audio library.

 Each command line request represents a completed session.
 If you need the added efficiency of a maintained session, you can use the [ytcog innertube library](https://github.com/gatecrasher777/ytcog) directly.